-In a large bowl, mix together the flour, baking soda, cocoa powder and sugar until well incorporated.
+In a large bowl, mix together the flour, baking soda, cocoa powder and sugar until well combined.

 Now add in the vegan buttermilk along with the oil and vanilla extract.
 Mix well until you have a smooth cake batter.

 Divide the batter between your 12 cases and bake for 15 minutes.
-Check they're ready by inserting a toothpick through the center- if it comes out dry, they're done.
+Check they're ready by inserting a toothpick through the centre- if it comes out dry, they're done.

 Transfer the cupcakes to a wire rack and allow them to cool completely.